bernardobridge/stuart-smith-exercise/README.md

 10. Decompose helpers to smaller single responsibiliy functions to make extensible for example using strategy patten. -- NOT RELEVANT
 11. Implement auth0 SDK -- DONE
 12. Implement jsdocs -- IN PROGRESS
+13. Tests that would be included if time allowed

+# BASIC SEARCH
+search for a valid user  with and without wildcard.
+For each of these fields: name nickname email email_verified given_name family_name

+# QUERY SYNTAX
+search using  NOT AND
+For inclusive ranges use square brackets: [min TO max].
+For exclusive ranges use curly brackets: {min TO max}.
+Curly and square brackets can be combined in the same range expression: logins_count:[100 TO 200}.
+Use ranges in combination with wildcards.
+For example, to find all users with more than 100 logins, use q=logins_count:{100 TO *].

+Repeat with a user that does not exist with and without wildcard
+# METADATA
+Search valid user by user_metadata fields.
+Search Invalid user by user_metadata fields.

+# PERFORMANCE, LOAD
+Exceed rate limit and validate response.
+Search with malformed query and validate response. search with a malform URL and validate response.

+# SECURITY
+SQL query injection
+Brute force attack

 ## Test project plan document